Gavin Turk: Early work

 He has subsequently produced an extensive body of work, which purports to question the value and integrity of a hermetic artistic identity.
+Turk was considered to be one of the group of artists known as the Young British Artists.

 Practice

 Turk's wide ranging practice often incorporates iconic images of figures taken from popular culture and art historical sources.
-A series of detailed life-sized waxworks, incorporating the artist’s own appearance, features the artist assuming various poses as different characters, including Sid Vicious, Jean-Paul Marat, and the Marxist revolutionary Che Guevara.
+A series of detailed life-sized waxworks, incorporating the artist's own appearance, features the artist assuming various poses as different characters, including Sid Vicious, Jean-Paul Marat, and the Marxist revolutionary Che Guevara.
 Turk's most famous work in this series, Pop (1993), is a waxwork of Turk as Sid Vicious.
 The work appropriates the stance of Andy Warhol's screen print of Elvis Presley.
 In the work, the right hand is pointing a gun, a motif which recurs in other works in the series, such as Bum (1998).

-Turk has appropriated recognisable elements from artists such as Jacques-Louis David, Yves Klein, Marcel Duchamp, Andy Warhol, René Magritte, Alighiero Boetti, Robert Morris (artist), and Jasper Johns.
+Turk has appropriated recognisable elements from artists such as Jacques-Louis David, Yves Klein, Marcel Duchamp, Andy Warhol, René Magritte, Alighiero Boetti, Robert Morris (artist), Jasper Johns and The Death of Marat painting by Jacques-Louis David.